Category Archives: Fantasy

 By | October 25, 2023

 “Mort” by Terry Pratchett is a masterful and humorous addition to the Discworld series, showcasing the author’s wit and satirical talent.
 Published in 1987, this novel explores themes of mortality, destiny, and the absurdity of existence.
-“Mort” introduces readers to Mortimer “Mort” Sto Helit, a young man who is hired as an apprentice to Death,… Read More »
+“Mort” introduces readers to Mortimer “Mort” Sto Helit, a young man who is hired as an apprentice to Death,… Read More: Mort by Terry Pratchett »

 Dirk Gently’s Holistic Detective Agency by Douglas Adams